Unenforceable Contracts: What to Watch Out For

 • performing the contract will be much more difficult or expensive now.

-For example, if Company A contracts to sell 20 barrels of its flour to Company B and a natural disaster wipes out Company A's entire stock of flour before the sale can be completed, Company A might be able to have the contract ruled unenforceable on grounds of impossibility.
+For example, suppose your company contracts to sell 20 barrels of its flour to a restaurant chain.
+But a natural disaster wipes out your entire stock of flour before the sale can be completed.
+You might be able to have the contract ruled unenforceable on grounds of impossibility.

 Get Professional Help